 Best to visit the Skywalk in the morning

-I highly recommend that you take your time when you are in KL to visit this new attraction.
+I highly recommend you take your time in KL to visit the FRIM Skywalk because there are no canopy walkways on the structure.
 My advice is to wear a hat as it is sunny.
-Please check the weather when you plan the itinerary, and make sure it’s not raining because the whole suspending structure is without any shelter.
+Please check the weather when you plan the itinerary, and ensure it’s not raining because the whole suspending structure is without any shelter.

 Here is the video I shot in 4K during my visit.
 Enjoy watching the video!